STRONG HEART

 Women: more than 50 mg/dL

-Values below these levels may increase the risk of cardiovascular diseases.
+Values below these thresholds may increase the risk of cardiovascular disease.

 Triglycerides: